A Different Choice

 These were pressing questions for the earliest Christian communities as they looked toward the one who demonstrated freedom by laying down his life.
 The apostle Paul raised this issue as he wrote to the Christians at Corinth.
 In discussing matters of personal freedom he exhorted these early Christians that “all things are lawful, but not all things are profitable.
 All things are lawful, but not all things edify.
 Let no one seek his or her own good, but that of his or her neighbor….Whether, then, you eat or drink or whatever you do, do all to the glory of God.”(4) In his letter to the Galatian Christians, Paul applies the gift of freedom to a sense of corporate responsibility: “You were called to freedom; only do not turn your freedom into and opportunity for the flesh, but through love serve one another.
 For the whole Law is fulfilled in one word, in the statement, ‘You shall love your neighbor as yourself.'”(5)

 This definition of freedom for love and service seems to fly in the face of understanding freedom as doing whatever one wants to do, individually.
 Furthermore, Paul’s understanding calls into question an identity defined by mindless consumption as well.
 “I choose, therefore I am” is the default of many in the modern world.
 But for those who seek to follow Paul’s admonition, exercising choice is not simply the unchecked, unthinking, and often self-centered understanding of consumerism that occupies many Western societies and systems.
 The paradox of choice need not simply be the resultant “buyer’s remorse” or unmet expectations once we have chosen.
 Instead, the paradox of choice might be in following the one who chose to love and serve others rather than individually pursue options for best for himself.
-Freedom for choice can be grounded in love for the sake of another.
+Freedom for choice can be grounded in love for the sake of another and gratitude in all circumstances.

 Perhaps, the aisles of goods and services available to us might prompt this way to choose.